Woman with horse in stable

 Whole-Horse Care

 When it comes to treating PPID in horses, the earlier the better.
 Using PRASCEND as part of PPID management protocol can help reduce the clinical signs of PPID.1 PRASCEND has not been evaluated in breeding, pregnant or lactating horses.
+Talk to your veterinarian about creating a management plan for your horse that addresses:

 • Pharmaceutical treatment